Table of Contents

 This can take a long time to learn, unfortunately, but I will give you a small insight into what I think about light and shadows.

-I personally think that animals look best when not photographed in direct sunlight.
+I personally think that most animals look best when not photographed in direct sunlight.

 In my opinion, shade is always the best option.
 However, you obviously can’t tell an animal where to stand!
 So sometimes you can use light to your advantage and create incredible images with shadows from their own bodies or from the nature surrounding them.